What is companion planting and why is it good for cannabis?

-No matter how amazing its properties, cannabis is just a plant.
-As more people begin to grow it, they are looking for ways to maximize their crop and plant health.
+As more people begin to grow cannabis, they are looking for ways to maximize their crop and plant health.
 A great and cheap way to do that when growing weed outdoors is via a practice called “companion planting.”

 With the rise of synthetic nutrients and pesticides, this is a practice that has also started to make its way into the mainstream again.
 The need for organic crops of all kinds is at a premium.
 Marijuana is no exception.